danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 "Let's give this document some flair," she grinned.

-> **WHAT Violetta TYPED TO CLAUDE:**
+> **WHAT MIRANDA TYPED TO CLAUDE:**
 > "Create a cinematic parody of this document, making it an action movie trailer script."

 Claude responded quicker than a pop quiz on a Friday, presenting a brilliantly absurd narrative featuring "corporate gladiators" and "mergers that risk it all."
 Suddenly, the world of finance felt like a blockbuster movie with explosions of shareholder value.
 It was hilarious and just absurd enough to spark laughter all around the floor.

-As Violetta reveled in her creative masterpiece, Benji bustled into her domain, wild-eyed and clutching his laptop.
-"Violetta!
+As Miranda reveled in her creative masterpiece, Benji bustled into her domain, wild-eyed and clutching his laptop.
+"Miranda!
 What if I looped your summaries and Claude's parodies?
 I built a script that will keep pinging both till the end of time!" he exclaimed, enthusiasm leaking out of him like a child at a candy store.

-"Sounds fun," Violetta replied cautiously, "but how will we know when it stops making sense?"
+"Sounds fun," Miranda replied cautiously, "but how will we know when it stops making sense?"

 "That's the point!"
 Benji fired back, "Automation until we discover nonsense.
 It'll be revolutionary!"